Massive quantum systems as interfaces of quantum mechanics and gravity: Theoretical frameworks for modeling massive quantum systems in the laboratory

 \subsubsection{Quantum master equations}

-Quantum master equations describe the quantum state evolution in a situation in which a system, e.g., a mechanical oscillator or other probe, is coupled to a larger system which we cannot control or measure, such as a thermal bath, and therefore functions as the environment.
-Apart from modelling the interaction of a probe with its environment, this description is relevant for describing gravitational decoherence, gravitational collapse, see Sec.~\ref{sec:grav:dec:section}, and gravitational entanglement, see Sec.~\ref{sec:entanglement:mediated:gravity}.
+Quantum master equations describe the quantum state evolution in a situation in which a system, e.g., a mechanical oscillator or other probes, is coupled to a larger environment that we cannot control or measure, such as a thermal bath.
+Apart from modeling the interaction of a probe with its environment, this description is relevant for describing gravitational decoherence, gravitational collapse, see Sec.~\ref{sec:grav:dec:section}, and gravitational entanglement, see Sec.~\ref{sec:entanglement:mediated:gravity}.

-The dynamics of a quantum systems coupled to the environment, or bath, can be described with the Hamiltonian $\hat H$, which contains a term for the system dynamics $\hat H_\mathrm{s}$ (e.g., a quantum system in the laboratory, such as a cavity, a mechanical oscillator or atoms), the environment or bath $\hat H_\mathrm{b}$ (e.g., a thermal bath) and a term describing the coupling between system and bath $H_\mathrm{sb}$.
+The dynamics of a quantum system coupled to the environment, or bath, can be described with the Hamiltonian $\hat H$, which contains a term for the system dynamics $\hat H_\mathrm{s}$ (e.g., a quantum system in the laboratory, such as a cavity, a mechanical oscillator or atoms), the environment or bath $\hat H_\mathrm{b}$ (e.g., a thermal bath) and a term describing the coupling between system and bath $\hat H_\mathrm{sb}$.
 The full Hamiltonian is